 For Undergraduate Students

-We are not currently looking for new undergraduate research assistants.
-If you are interested in joining our lab either for credit (PSYC31498/41498) or as a volunteer please check back here later in the semester.
-If you have any questions about joining the van Dulmen Lab you may email Lab Coordinator Lauren Greathouse at Lgreath5@kent.edu.
+We are currently looking for new undergraduate research assistants.
+Undergraduate research assistants can get course credit or volunteer for the lab.
+If you have any questions about joining the van Dulmen Lab you may email the Lab Coordinator, Lauren Greathouse at Lgreath5@kent.edu.
 Former students from our lab have gone on to graduate school at places like Arizona State University, Indiana University of Pennsylvania, University of Akron, University of Denver, University of Toledo, and Virginia Tech University.